Alfresco/alfresco-ng2-components/docs/release-notes/RelNote330.md

 ## Issues addressed

-Below is the list of JIRA issues that were closed for this release.
+The following is the list of JIRA issues that were closed for this release:

 <ul>